MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ## D

+### Dataflex for Teams

+[Microsoft Dataflex for Teams](https://powerapps.microsoft.com/en-us/blog/introducing-microsoft-dataflex-a-new-low-code-data-platform-for-microsoft-teams/) is a built-in, low-code data platform for Microsoft Teams, and provides relational data storage, rich data types, enterprise grade governance, and one-click solution deployment for Power App solutions built for, and within Microsoft Teams.

+Microsoft Dataflex for Teams is built upon Dataflex Pro (previously referred to as the 'Common Data Service'), and provides a 'lite' version equivalent, for free, under the existing licencing requirements of Microsoft 365.

+### Dataflex Pro

+[Microsoft Dataflex Pro](https://powerplatform.microsoft.com/en-us/common-data-service/) is the premium data backbone that enables people to store their data in a scalable and secure environment dynamically.
+Dataflex Pro enables organizations to look at data as a service spun up on-demand to meet ever-changing business needs.

+Previously called 'Common Data Service' (CDS), but renamed in July 2020 when the announcement of Dataflex for Teams (a light weight version) was announced.

 ### Disaster Recovery (DR)

 The planning and practice of ensuring systems are available when a disaster occurs or that they can be restored as quickly as possible.